s-romeni/vagus_nerve_discriminative_beamforming/README.md

-All data needed to execute the scripts are generated within the script.
+All data needed to execute the code are generated within the scripts.